onflow/flow/docs/access-api-spec.md

 | hash_algo     | [Hashing algorithm](/docs/accounts-and-keys.md#supported-signature--hashing-algorithms) |
 | weight        | [Weight assigned to the key](/docs/accounts-and-keys.md#weighted-keys) |

-More information on account keys and weights can be found [here](/docs/accounts-and-keys.md).
+More information on account keys and key weights can be found [here](/docs/accounts-and-keys.md).

 ### Event

-An event is emitted as the result of a transaction execution.
-Events can either be user-defined events originating from a Cadence smart contract, or Flow system events such as `AccountCreated`, `AccountUpdated`, etc.
+An event is emitted as the result of a [transaction](#transaction) execution.
+Events are either user-defined events originating from a Cadence smart contract, or built-in Flow system events.

 ```
 message Event {